Holter monitor test

 Please wear comfortable clothing such as a front-buttoning blouse or shirt that gives easy access to your chest on the day of your test.
 Avoid wearing a dress, full slip, corset or pantyhose.

-We download the information about your heart from the monitor and we send a report to the cardiologist for review and interpretation.
+Your technologist will tell you how and where to return the Holter monitor.
+We will download the information about your heart from the monitor, review it and send a report to the cardiologist for interpretation.
+The results will be sent to your physician.

 - Can I exercise while wearing the monitor?

 Yes, it is preferred that you continue with your normal activity to get the best results.
+Remember though that you cannot shower or bathe during the 24 to 72 hours you are wearing the monitor.
 Please let the technologist know if you do plan to exercise for added safety of the electrodes (stickers).

 - Can I take my medications?